Loved by Clients. Awarded by the World.

 You’ve done the hard part.
 Don’t let your product enter the world without a soul.

-If you’re on the verge of launch and wondering how to stand out in a noisy world, we can help you find your emotional edge.
+If you’re on the verge of brand launch and wondering how to stand out in a noisy world, we can help you find your emotional edge.

-💡 Through Seagull’s Wings for Profit process, we’ve helped many brands identify their OET and build from that emotional core.
-We’d love to help you find yours.
+Through Seagull Advertising’s Wings for Profit process, we’ve helped many brands identify their OET and build from that emotional core.

 Some founders build products.
+Some build businesses.

-A few—like Rahul Shah—build systems of excellence that transcend industries.
+A few, like Rahul Shah, build systems of excellence that transcend industries.

 This is the story of one such founder.

-More importantly, it’s a story about how technical B2B businesses can and should be built like brands—not just factories.
+More importantly, it’s a story about how technical B2B businesses can and should be built like brands, not just factories.

 From Automotive Precision to Construction Strategy